inspiringsource/aws-solutions-architect/README.md

 - ~~[x] Custom domain name~~

 ## AWS Hosting Solutions
-This section outlines key AWS services for website hosting, featuring service descriptions and architectural diagrams.
-Note: Details on AWS Route 53, VPC, and IAM are excluded as they are indirect to hosting but can be used for domain management, network creation, and user permissions, respectively.
+This section provides insights into essential AWS services for hosting solutions focused on frontend client-side rendering.
+Detailed service descriptions and architectural diagrams are included.
+Note: AWS Route 53, VPC, and IAM are not covered in depth here as they indirectly relate to hosting but are essential for domain management, network creation, and user permissions management.

 ### AWS Amplify
-AWS Amplify offers a full-stack development platform for both backend and frontend, facilitating scalable, secure, and high-performance applications.
-It integrates CloudFront to distribute content globally, enhancing application performance and security against DDoS attacks without manual CloudFront configuration.
+AWS Amplify offers a complete backend and frontend cloud development platform that is ideal for building scalable, secure web applications that perform client-side rendering.
+It integrates CloudFront to globally distribute content, enhancing performance and securing applications against DDoS attacks.

 ![AWS Amplify Architecture Diagram](./static/img/website-simple-architecture.png)

 ### Amazon S3 + CloudFront
-Host a static website using Amazon S3 along with CloudFront, optimized by:
+Host a static website using Amazon S3 along with CloudFront, supporting technologies such as GitHub, AWS CodeStar, and AWS CodePipeline.
+This setup is particularly effective for websites that utilize client-side rendering.
-- GitHub
-- AWS CodeStar
-- AWS CodePipeline
-- Amazon S3
-- Amazon CloudFront

 ![S3 + CloudFront Architecture Diagram](./static/img/website-expected-architecture.png)

 ### EC2 Deployment
-Deploy a React.js application on EC2, supported by:
+Deploy a React.js application that performs client-side rendering on EC2.
+This approach is supported by AWS services including AWS CodePipeline, AWS CodeBuild, and AWS CodeDeploy.
-- GitHub
-- AWS CodePipeline
-- AWS CodeBuild
-- AWS CodeDeploy
-- Amazon EC2
-- Amazon CloudFront

 ![EC2 Hosting Architecture Diagram](./static/img/hosting-ec2-architecture.png)

 For application hosting you can also choose to use AWS Elastic Beanstalk, AWS OpsWorks, or AWS Elastic Container Service (ECS).
 For more information, see [AWS Application Hosting](https://docs.aws.amazon.com/whitepapers/latest/aws-overview/application-hosting.html).
 ### Installation